Orochidara23000/SteamGames-Downloader-2/README.md

 2. For free games, keep "Anonymous Login" checked
 3. For paid games, uncheck "Anonymous Login" and enter your Steam credentials
 4. Enter a game ID or Steam store URL in the "Game ID or URL" field
-5. Specify a download location (defaults to "./SteamLibrary")
-6. Click "Download Now" to start downloading immediately, or "Add to Queue" to queue the download
+5. Click "Download Now" to start downloading immediately, or "Add to Queue" to queue the download

+### Download Locations

+Games are automatically saved to a platform-specific location:
+- Windows: ~/SteamLibrary
+- macOS: ~/Library/Application Support/SteamLibrary
+- Linux: ~/SteamLibrary

 ### Managing Your Library

 1. Go to the "Library" tab
-2. Set your library path if different from the default
-3. Click "Refresh Library" to view installed games and their sizes
+2. Click "Refresh Library" to view installed games and their sizes

 ## Security Notes